siliconshells/GITLAB_Projects/README.md

 # GitLab Academic Projects
-This provides a list of projects currently on Gitlab.
+This provides a list of projects currently on **GitLab**.
 They were created as assignments from the Data Analysis in Cloud course, IDS 721:

 1. **Mini Project One - Cloud Computing Foundations Part-One**
 The aim was to create a static site with Zola Links to an external site, a Rust static site generator, that will hold all of the portfolio work in this class.
 Store source code in a new project GitLab repo in our Duke GitLab organization.